mojaloop/contrib-pisp-demo-svc/docs/design/linking.md

 requests to Mojaloop.
 Likewise, when Mojaloop makes a callback to the server, it can update the data in Firebase, which will notify the mobile app for the relevant user.

-The diagram below shows how both the server and mobile app could start listening to the transaction documents.
-For the server, it will listen to all of the transaction documents from all users.
+The diagram below shows how both the server and mobile app could start listening to the consent documents.
+For the server, it will listen to all of the consent documents from all users.
-Meanwhile, each user is only allowed to listen to their transactions.
-Firebase rules will also help to prevent a user from looking at other users' transactions.
+Meanwhile, each user is only allowed to listen to their consents.
+Firebase rules will also help to prevent a user from looking at other users' consents.

 ![Create Listener](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mojaloop/pisp-demo-server/master/docs/assets/diagrams/linking/1-create-listener.puml)